Have you ever wished you could read minds or speak without words?

 Is that person you had your eye on interested in you?

 You might also be interested in these related articles:

-While it may sound like something out of a sci-fi novel, recognizing the many ways that we communicate using nonverbal cues allows you to catch a glimpse into the minds of the people around you.
+While it may sound like something out of a sci-fi novel, recognizing the many ways we communicate using nonverbal cues allows you to catch a glimpse into the minds of the surrounding people.

 Learning How to Speak Without Words

 As a psychologist, I make my living talking to people.

 However, it is often the information I receive through unspoken means, such as facial expressions, gestures, and body postures, that is most useful.

 While I can’t teach you how to read minds, I can show you how to identify some common nonverbal cues and give you some tips to improve your awareness of nonverbal communication.

 First, here are some ways we rely on nonverbal communication daily without even knowing it.